General-purpose LLMs as Models of Human Driver Behavior: The Case of Simplified Merging: Methods

 \section{Methods}

-We implemented two LLM-controlled driving agents in the interactive one-dimensional (1-D) merging task (Figure~\ref{fig:simulation-framework}), matching the scenario and kinematic conditions previously used to obtain human driving dataset~\cite{siebinga2024human}.
-We did not use any training, comparing the interaction outcomes under a fixed simulation and analysis pipeline.
-The objective is analogous to canonical car-following experiments in human factors research, where simplified environments are intentionally used to isolate behavioral dependencies before scaling to realistic traffic.
+We implemented two LLM-controlled driving agents in the interactive one-dimensional (1-D) merging task (Figure~\ref{fig:simulation-framework}), matching the scenario and kinematic conditions previously used to obtain the human driving dataset~\cite{siebinga2024human}.
+We did not perform any task-specific training or parameter fitting, comparing the interaction outcomes under a fixed simulation and analysis pipeline.
+The objective is analogous to canonical car-following experiments in human factors research, where simplified environments are intentionally used to isolate behavioral dependencies before scaling to realistic traffic~\cite{saifuzzaman2014incorporating}.
 We evaluated two general-purpose LLMs with chain-of-thought reasoning enabled (OpenAI \textit{o3} and Google \textit{Gemini 2.5 Pro}) using (i) an engineered baseline prompt and (ii) seven single-factor prompt ablations.